stevecha1216/fantasyBasketballStats/README.md

 -Simple OOP
 -Creating a GUI

 Enter a player's name in the format (First Last) and click one of the four buttons to display the stats.
+The stats are pulled from basketball-reference.com.